Vol. 04 · Issue 14 · APR 2026

 Final Tip

-Start with the amp model dry — no effects, no drive pedal.
+Start with the amp model dry.
+No effects.
+No drive pedal.
 Play for five minutes and get the amp's base tone right.
-Adjust the drive and master until you find that sweet spot where the amp responds to your picking dynamics.
-Only then add a drive pedal, and only if the amp isn't giving you enough on its own.
+(This is step one of our 10-minute process for dialing in any modeler tone.)
+Adjust the drive and master until you find that sweet spot where the amp responds to your picking dynamics, where you can go from clean to grit without touching a footswitch.
+Only then add a drive pedal, and only if the amp is not giving you enough on its own.